Care for your tools

 From time to time, depending on how much they are used/washed, you will need to afford them some care; wood fibres lift, lignins open.

 **If you use your tools frequently**, coating them liberally with Olive Oil and leaving them out overnight on a cookie tray works well.
-Mineral oil from a drug store is also a good option to keep the wood soaked in goodness.
+If used less frequently, mineral oil from a drug store is also a good option to keep the wood soaked in goodness.
 After the first few washes, your new tool may roughen a little but then settle down with use.
 Follow the procedures above to keep your tools in fine fettle.